Why Sega Failed, The Rise & Fall of The Video Game Behemoth

 And although it was successful in the American market, the console was expensive to manufacture, and it cost more to launch than it recouped.
 Ultimately, Sega’s unsavory reputation followed the Sega Dreamcast, and the machine died with a whimper.

 Rising from ashes

 But all was not lost for the company.
 An infusion of cash—as well as a deathbed investment from ailing investor Isao Okawa—kept Sega solvent and facilitated their transition from hardware manufacturing to software publishing.
 Today they are responsible for some successful titles, and the company turns a handsome profit.
-But the days of Sega as a console powerhouse on the global stage are long gone, never to return again.
+But the days of Sega as a console powerhouse in the video game industry are long gone, never to return again.
 Possibly.